-A brief summary of some of the laws administered by the United States Department of Labor (DOL) has been provided below.
-These laws apply to workers, job seekers, businesses, retirees, contractors and grantees.
+A summary of some of the laws administered by the United States Department of Labor (DOL) has been provided below.
+These laws apply to workers, job seekers, businesses, retirees, contractors, and grantees.

 Wages & Hours

-- The Fair Labor Standards Act (FLSA) lays down the standard for wages and overtime in most of the private as well as public sector employment.
+- The Fair Labor Standards Act (FLSA) lays down the standard for wages and overtime in most private and public sector employment.
 The Wage and Hour Division (WHD) looks after its daily affairs.

-- In non-agricultural operations, children aged below 16 years can work for a limited number of hours and those below 18 years are prohibited to work in certain "too dangerous" sectors.
+- In non-agricultural operations, children under 16 years can work for a limited number of hours, and those below 18 years are prohibited from working in specific "too dangerous" sectors.

-- Children aged below 16 years can't work in agri-business during school hours & in "too dangerous" jobs.
+- Children under 16 years can't work in agri-business during school hours & in "too dangerous" jobs.